Gladly Serving The Private Home Sector Of America Since 2009 Motto: "Better Decisions, Better Results"

 A. No. Your expenses or investments specific to furthering the mission of HGRBS or for any other volunteering you do in this realm of connecting with and supporting our private home decision makers, are yours alone.
-HGRBS doesn’t obligate you to spend a cent.
+HGRBS does not obligate you to spend a cent.
 Since you are an independent, this ministry views your financial choices as entirely within your individual prerogative (Ref.
-“Volunteer Registration Form.”
-This priority for HGRBS financial exemption from being liable for individual spending decisions is as applicable to volunteers who aren’t officially registered).
+“Volunteer Registration Form.”)
+This priority for HGRBS financial exemption from being liable for individual spending decisions is as applicable to volunteers who are not officially registered).
 There is no central fund earmarked for this sort of volunteer activity.

 Q. Okay.
 What if I receive a gift of a cash donation, and I wanted to turn it over to HGRBS?
-What’s the procedure?
+What is the procedure?

-Q. Is it okay for me to initiate calling and e-mailing people as an HGRBS volunteer associate to encourage more people to become interested?
+Q. Is it okay for me to call and to e-mail people at random as an HGRBS volunteer associate to encourage more people to become interested?

 Q. How long has HGRBS been around?